elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - useRegionEndpoint moved to fluentd conf.
 - Dex application upgraded to v2.26.0
 - Dex chart updated to v2.15.2
+- The issuer for the user-alertmanager ingress is now taken from `global.issuer`.

 ### Fixed